 Coldest months in Alaska

-Alaska’s temperatures in January and February can vary widely depending on the region, but it’s safe to say that it can get extremely cold throughout the state during these winter months.
-Here’s a breakdown of temperature ranges in various regions.
+Alaska’s temperatures in January and February can vary widely depending on the region, but it’s safe to say that it gets extremely freaking cold throughout the state during the winter months.
+Here’s a breakdown of temperature ranges in various regions during the worst time to visit Alaska.

-- The North/Arctic: Communities like Barrow/Utqiaġvik in northern Alaska experience extreme cold during January and February, temperatures can dip to -30°F to -50°F or even lower.
+- The North/Arctic: Communities like Barrow/Utqiaġvik in northern Alaska experience extremely extreme cold during January and February, temperatures can dip to -30°F to -50°F or even lower.
+This isn’t just not fun, its unsafe.

 - South Central: Anchorage and the surrounding areas, tend to be milder compared to the interior but still experiences frigid temperatures.
 In January and February, typical temperatures range from 0°F to 20°F.

 - Southeast: The coastal areas in the southeastern part of the state, including Juneau and Ketchikan, have a warmer maritime climate.
-While temperatures are generally milder they can still drop to around 20°F to 30°F in the winter months.
+While temperatures are generally milder they can still drop to around 20°F to 30°F in the winter months, making this the best place to go during the worst time to go to Alaska.

 Limited Accessibility & Closures

-Another thing to consider in regards to the worst time to visit Alaska, is the accessibility factor.
+Another thing to consider in regards to the worst time to visit Alaska, is accessibility.
 Many areas of Alaska become difficult to reach during the winter months due to icy road conditions, closures, and reduced flight schedules.

 Here’s a list of some of the limited access or closures you might experience during the worst time to visit Alaska:

-- Denali National Park: Access to Denali National Park becomes limited in the winter.
+Access to Denali National Park becomes limited in the winter.
 The park road is typically closed beyond a certain point, and shuttle buses and other services are unavailable.
+I’ve been during the winter months, it looks like the rest of Alaska during the worst time to visit… white.

-- Cruise Ships: Cruise ship operations are virtually non existent during the winter months.
+Cruise ship operations are virtually non existent during the winter months.
 Additionally, services and accommodations in popular cruise ship port towns, like Seward, experience a steep decline.
+Cold beer on the lido deck anymore!?

-- Alaska’s Arctic: Remote communities in northern Alaska, such as Utqiaġvik and Nome, can experience transportation delays due to icy runways and limited flight schedules.
+Remote communities in northern Alaska, such as Utqiaġvik and Nome, can experience transportation delays due to icy runways and limited flight schedules.
 Travel to these areas can be highly weather-dependent.
+The ocean freezes in Nome during this time… which is f@*ked up!

 Alaska’s Shortest Days